Table of Contents

 Safer Systems

 Crumple zones are not the only safety features that have narrowed the safety gap between small vehicles and larger ones.
 Anti-lock braking systems, three-point seat belts, backup cameras, lane drift, collision warnings, electronic stability control, airbags, and many other safety features have dramatically improved the safety of all vehicles.
-Many of these features are now required in new cars – small and large alike.
+Many of these features are now required in new cars, small and large alike.

-Shouldn’t We All Just Drive Bigger Cars?
+Shouldnโt We All Just Drive Bigger Cars?

 It seems logical that, if bigger cars are safer, we should all drive them to reduce our risk of injury and death on the road.
 But a larger vehicle is not necessarily right for every driver.
 Here are some factors that might lead you to consider a lighter, smaller vehicle:

-Small Cars Can Have Better Handling and Control
+Small Cars Can Have Better Handling And Control

-SUVs Have a High Risk of Rollover
+SUVs Have A High Risk Of Rollover

-Fuel Efficiency and Environmental Concerns
+Fuel Efficiency And Environmental Concerns

 Safety is not the only factor that car shoppers must consider.
 Here in California, high gas prices and environmental concerns have led many drivers to choose smaller vehicles that have less impact on the environment.
-Thanks to significant safety advances, many of these smaller vehicles now have safety ratings closer to larger vehicles’ ratings.
+Thanks to significant safety advances, many of these smaller vehicles now have safety ratings closer to larger vehicles.
 It is even possible to buy a small car with a better safety rating than a large car.

-The Type of Car You Are Comfortable With
+The Type Of Car You Are Comfortable With

 Safety Rankings

-The Insurance Institute for Highway Safety has extensive programs for ranking the safety of various vehicles.
+The Insurance Institute for Highway Safety (IIHS) has extensive programs for ranking the safety of various vehicles.
 IIHS has access to large volumes of crash data thanks to insurance records from auto accident claims.
 IIHS also conducts tests on vehicle safety.
 Based on all this data, the IIHS can tell you a few things.

 In addition to the IIHS studies, the National Highway Traffic Safety Administration (NHTSA) also conducts crash tests.
 The NHTSA tests examine different factors than the IIHS tests.
 NHTSA subjects vehicles to simulated front-impact and side-impact collisions.
 Front crash tests are measured by calculating the amount of force on the head, neck, chest, and legs of the crash test dummies.

-Crash Test Scores and Vehicle Size
+Crash Test Scores And Vehicle Size

 Unfortunately, the IIHS does not make safety rating comparisons across vehicle classes.
 So it is not, for example, possible to say that a sedan with a four-star rating is equally as safe as an SUV that also got four stars.
 While you can get actual data about how vehicles performed on the road, this is typically not available until the model year has been on the road for several years.
-It takes time to accrue the critical mass of data that allows statisticians to make accurate conclusions about a vehicle’s safety.
+It takes time to accrue the critical mass of data that allows statisticians to make accurate conclusions about a vehicleโs safety.

 While IIHS does not compare crash test scores across vehicle classes, it does compare death rates.
 Consumer Reports reported the findings of its three-year study.
-The study found that fatality rates were much higher in small cars and minicars than SUVs, pickups, and minivans.
+The study found that fatality rates were much higher in small cars and minicars than in SUVs, pickups, and minivans.
 Large luxury SUVs had the lowest fatality rates.

 Driver Death Rates

-Though it might seem morbid, a key metric of vehicle safety is how well drivers can survive a vehicle’s collision.
+Though it might seem morbid, a key metric of vehicle safety is how well drivers can survive a vehicleโs collision.
 IIHS compiles data on driver fatality rates for various cars.
-Though it may be hard to think about, it is crucial to know how well a vehicle protects its occupants in a motor vehicle accident.
-You should know how death rates are reported.
-Why Can’t I Find Crash Data For Newer Model Years?
+Though it may be hard to think about, it is crucial to know how well a vehicle protects its occupants in a motor vehicle accident and how death rates are reported.

 While safety tests can be performed before a vehicle is even released to the public, actual crash data takes much longer to compile.
 Complete vehicle registration data is usually not released for about two years.
 Fatality statistics are first available approximately nine months after the end of the calendar year.
 And even when these numbers are first released, there might not be enough data to be statistically significant.

-The Types of Injuries You Can Sustain in an Auto Accident
+The Types Of Injuries You Can Sustain In An Auto Accident

 Minor injuries sometimes resolve on their own, but you might also need ongoing treatment from a chiropractor or physical therapist.
 Common examples include: